Get Approved for up to $35,000 in 3 minutes

 Accepting An E-transfer From A Stranger

-Before you accept an e-transfer from a stranger, it’s important to verify that the sender is legitimate and that you were supposed to receive it.
+Before you accept an e-transfer from a stranger, it’s important to verify that the sender is legitimate and that you are supposed to receive it.
 The easiest way to do this is to contact the sender through another channel, such as text message, email, social media accounts or phone call.
 If the sender verifies that you were supposed to receive it and confirms what it was for, then it should be safe to accept the funds.

 However, if you think that the e-transfer is fraudulent, then you shouldn't accept it.
-In this case, the best thing to do is forward the message immediately to [email protected].
+In this case, the best thing to do is to forward the message immediately to [email protected].
 This will make Interac aware of the potential scam.

 Getting Scammed With Auto Deposit